12 minute read

 Enforcing Type Safety at Runtime

-TypeScript is a typed superset of JavaScript that allows developers to define the types of variables, function arguments, and return values in their code.
+TypeScript is a typed superset of JavaScript that allows developers to define the types of variables, function arguments, and return type-safe values in their code.
 This helps catch type errors early in the development process rather than waiting for them to surface during testing or production.

 To use TypeScript in a JavaScript project, you first need to install it as a dependency and configure your project to use it.
 For example, you might run the following commands to set up TypeScript in a React project:

-`npm install -D typescript @types/react @types/react-dom`
+npm install -D typescript @types/react @types/react-dom

-Once installed, you can use TypeScript by adding the “ts” or “tsx” extension to your JavaScript files.
-For example, consider the following component that expects a “name” prop of type string and an “age” prop of type number:
+extension to your JavaScript files.
+For example, consider the following component that expects a name

-import React from 'react';
+import React from "react";

 type Props = {

-age: number
+age: number;

 };